-Bukola Owo-Bello is co-founder nous communications; she is an image management specialist, an education entrepreneur (edupreneur),a prolific writer and publisher.
+Bukola Owo-Bello is co-founder nous communications.
+She is a prolific writer and publisher.
 In this chat, Bukola talks about her latest exploit, College People Magazine.

 - FOR THE BENEFIT OF OUR READERS, PLEASE TELL US ABOUT COLLEGE PEOPLE MAGAZINE (CPM).